 How does an eligible person substitute?

-The first step is to contact the VA and advise VA that the veteran died.
+The first step is to contact the VA and tell the VA that the veteran died.
 This can be done by letter or by calling VA’s toll-free number: (800) 827-1000.

 The person who substitutes should then continue handling the claims.
 That includes filing timely appeals of any claims that were denied before the veteran’s death.
-For instance, if the veteran received a Rating Decision denying a claim or awarding benefits but at a rate that was too low, the person who substitutes must file a notice of disagreement within one year.
+For instance, did the veteran receive a Rating Decision denying a claim or awarding benefits but at a rate that was too low?
+If so, then the person who substitutes must file a notice of disagreement within one year.
 There are other decisions in the VA system that must be appealed, and each type of appeal has a different deadline.
 Anyone who substitutes for a deceased veteran must meet whatever deadline applies.
 Those deadlines are the same as if the veteran had survived.
 They do not get extended because of the veteran’s death.

 Can new claims be filed after a veteran dies?

-No. The law does not allow a new claim for disability to be filed after a veteran dies.
+No. The law does not allow a new claim for disability to be filed after death.

 If someone substitutes, how long are benefits paid?

 When a veteran dies, the maximum period of time that benefits can be paid will be from the date the veteran applied for benefits through the date of their death.
-Many people are under the misconception that a veteran can get retroactive benefits to the time they left service, but that is not the law.
+Many people are under the misconception that a veteran can get retroactive benefits to the time they left service.
+However, the law does not allow for retro pay.
 Also, the substitute claimant cannot collect continuing benefits.
-They may conceivably qualify for another type of benefit called Dependency and Indemnity Compensation addressed in the section below.
+They may conceivably qualify for another type of benefit called Dependency and Indemnity Compensation.
+We address this in the section below.

 Are there other VA benefits for widows and dependents?